The Best Black Friday Marketing Campaigns of All Time

 Source: Drapers

-The idea: The brand encourages consumers to choose longer-lasting things instead of throwaway items –– and offers good deals on these products.
-Before the beginning of the campaign, Buy Me Once sent the customers a survey to figure out what products they actually want but are struggling to afford.
+The 2021 campaign: The brand encourages consumers to choose longer-lasting products instead of throwaway ones while offering good deals on these items.
+Before launching the campaign, Buy Me Once sent the customers a survey to figure out what products they actually want but were struggling to afford.

-Having analyzed the results, they chose the ten most requested items that were discounted for Black Friday –– you can see them in the picture above.
+After analyzing the results, they chose the ten most requested items and discounted them for Black Friday –– you can find them in the picture above.

-The idea: The company is against the idea of thoughtless consumption – that’s why on Black Friday it made online shopping on the brand’s website available only for those on the mailing list.
-The members of the existing community received the password and had access to new and best products that appeared on the website on Black Friday.
+The 2021 campaign: The company is against mindless consumption.
+That’s why on Black Friday they made online shopping on their website available only for those on the mailing list.
+The members of the existing community received the password and got access to new and best products that appeared on the website on Black Friday.

 “Break tradition, not the planet” by Allbirds